rifatrakib/lazuli/README.md

 Lastly, Scrapy's robust fault tolerance and flexible crawling make it a more reliable and efficient option for web scraping compared to lighter HTTP client packages like Requests.
 Scrapy provides a flexible mechanism for defining how to follow links and extract data from web pages, automatic throttling and prioritization features, and a robust system of middlewares and extensions that allow developers to customize and extend the core functionality.

 Overall, Scrapy is a powerful, fault-tolerant, and flexible web scraping framework that provides a wide range of features and functionality for building scalable and robust web crawlers.

+### Answer to more "Why's"

+* `Why JSONLines over JSON?` - Although using JSON is almost a standard in many cases, it still has some drawbacks in this particular use case.
+Appending to JSON files is not good for performance in Python.
+This might be overlooked when the file size is small, but as the scraper continues to collect data, the file size will grow over time, and it becomes very slow.
+However, JSONLines format address this issue by storing a single record in each line (which themselves are valid JSON strings) and as we keep on scraping, we can just keep appending to it without any performance issue.

+* `Why an additional data format in the middle`: Though it is possible to directly store the data in spreadsheets, again, it is not going to be very performant to do this kind of operation in the long run.
+But saving the data first in JSONLines, then using the features from `pandas` is much more performant as the package itself has dedicated support for tasks like this and it does them faster.
+It's also safer to keep a middle man (JSONLine records) as backup in case something goes wrong.

+* `Why scrape JS?` - In my investigation and trials, I have found it to be hundreds of times faster to get the data directly from JavaScript responses instead of using something like Selenium or Playwright.
+For this project, I was able to pinpoint the JavaScript generated materials which could be retrieved from one of the API endpoints.
+This allowed me to get the data from JavaScript directly, get the HTML string from it, and then parsing it to get the necessary data.
+This not only did increase performace and speed by a very large margin, but also saved a large amount of bandwidth.